Markov processes on time-like graphs: Graph martingales and Harnesses

 \section{Graph martingales and Harnesses}

 The previous computation of Brownian covariance in Section \ref{sec:BM} can be extended to a class of processes called harnesses.
 This class of processes, which includes all integrable L\'evy processes and their bridges, was introduced originally by Hammersley \cite{H67}.
-We follow the definition given in the article by Mansuy and Yor \cite{MY05}.
+We follow the definition given in the article by Mansuy and Yor \cite{MY05}. \begin{definition} Suppose that $\TT\subset\R$ is a bounded or unbounded interval, and let $\{ H(t) , t \in\TT\}$ be an integrable process for all $t$ whose sample paths are RCLL (right continuous with left limits) almost surely.\vadjust{\goodbreak} Consider a past-future filtration $(\ppf_{t,T}, t < T; t,T\in\TT)$, with the property that